 recognized by the Financial Times as an FT Intelligent Business 35, ACC as an ACC Value Champion, Chambers and Partners as a Band 1 Legal Process Outsourcing Provider, New York Law Journal as a Top Managed Document Review Services Provider, and the IACCM as its Outstanding Service Provider for contract management solutions.
 To learn more, visit http://www.quislex.com.

 In-House Award Sponsors (1)

-At a time of significant change in the legal industry, we are determined to continue leading the market as we have done throughout our 89-year history.
-We will do this by ensuring we always challenge ourselves to bring new and original ways of thinking to the complex legal challenges our clients face.
+At a time of significant change in the legal industry, we are determined to continue leading the market by ensuring we always challenge ourselves to bring new and original ways of thinking to the complex legal challenges our clients face.

-To support our clients’ international strategies, we have built a truly global network now spanning 44 offices in 31 countries.
+To support our clients’ international strategies, we have built a truly global network spanning over 40 offices worldwide.
 We have also developed strong ties with relationship law firms in over 100 countries where we do not have a presence.
 This network makes us one of the largest and most connected law firms in the world, with a global reach and local depth that is simply unrivalled.